Nur Garabli

 Artist-in-residence

-Project: Lululeesh
+Project: Lululeesh (working title)

 Nur Garabli is a Palestinian choreographer, dancer, and artistic director from Yaffa.
 Her practice weaves together folkloric forms and contemporary expression, creating a unique movement language that bridges past and present.
 She views the body as an archival and documentary tool, carrying memory, history, and resistance.
 Her work embodies liberation, feminist narratives, and the continuity of Palestinian cultural heritage.

-During Welcome To Our Guesthouse Nur collaborates with Marah Haj Hussein on Lululeesh.
-In Lululeesh the two artists move through the intimate lineage of grandmother–mother–daughter to reclaim the female body as a site of resilience under occupation.
-Their starting point is the Zaghrouda - a traditional ululation by women performed in both celebration and mourning.
-By reimagining this ritual, they explore how ancestral knowledge, inherited gestures and political urgency can meet in embodied protest.
+In this research, the two artists move through the intimate lineage of grandmother–mother–daughter to reclaim the female body as a site of resilience under occupation.
+They explore how ancestral knowledge, inherited gestures, and political realities are re-embodied and redefined through their meeting.

 Concept and performance Marah Haj Hussein & Nur Garabli